Alun Kyte: Criminal activity in the 1990s

-Kyte's itinerant lifestyle allowed him to travel the country in order to scout out prostitutes, his chosen victims.
+Kyte's itinerant lifestyle allowed him to travel the country in order to seek prostitutes, his chosen victims.
 He would in particular frequent motorway service stations.
 He would ask for services from prostitutes, then attack and rob them.
 He was also a prolific conman, involving himself in petty fraud in cheating car owners by claiming he'd 're-tuned' their cars when he had not.
-He would frequently replace his own personal car, while also using the cars belonging to his would-be customers to trawl the motorways for women.
-He would occasionally drive as many as 1,000 miles in his customers' cars, then return them to the unwitting customers.
+He would frequently replace his own personal car, while also using the cars belonging to his customers to trawl the motorways for women.
+He would occasionally drive as many as 1,000 miles in these cars, then return them to the unwitting customers.

 In January 1991, the Staffordshire Newsletter reported that Kyte had been convicted of stealing more than £700 from his father's bank account to feed his gambling addiction.
 Kyte, then of Rickerscote Avenue in Stafford, went on the run once his father had discovered the theft, and was reported as a missing person prior to being apprehended by police.
 During this time, Kyte was also convicted of deceiving a couple, whose car had broken down, out of £35 claiming he was going to buy them a spare part, and also for driving off without paying for petrol at a garage.
 He pleaded guilty to two counts of deception, one count of theft and one count of making off without payment and was also found guilty of failing to surrender to bail.
 He was given two years' probation.
 His defence claimed that, following an examination by a psychiatrist, the clinician had "found nothing clinically wrong with him".
 Kyte claimed to have remorse, and stated, "I have given up gambling and enrolled at an addiction control centre".